BernardBurke/Bscripting/ITS Overview.md

-**Vbscript**  is made
-available by the Windows Script Host (WSH) environment, which has been available on Windows for over 10 years.
+**Vbscript**  is made available by the Windows Script Host (WSH) environment, which has been available on Windows for over many years.

 Earlier versions of WSH lacked the capability to Include external modules.
 The ITS environment uses the Windows Script File (.WSF) method of executing script, which uses XML tags to control execution and allows inclusion of external modules.